North Korea to reopen to Western tourists years after COVID – DW – 08/23/2024

 It is likely that the self-contained resort is designed to appeal primarily to Chinese and Russian tourists.

-And while tourism to North Korea is not at present subject to sanctions, there have been criticism from some quarters that visiting the country plays into the North's propaganda hands and helps to finance the regime's nuclear and missile programs.
+And while tourism to North Korea is not subject to sanctions at present, there has been criticism from some quarters that visiting the country plays into the North's propaganda hands and helps to finance the regime's nuclear and missile programs.

 Koryo Tours chief Cockerell disagrees.